Things to make and do:

 Weight for the Topless Tubeless version on a ZTR rim is appr.
 70gramms!
 If the rim tape is left away, its less.

 Update : Since 10 Days my wheels are holding the air almost constant, no refilling during this period, as soon as i need too fill up the pressure ill notify all.)

-Today 1008012 i updated something cosmetic on this DIY and my tires are still holding the air, now its getting spooky!
-Summa Summarum today (1508012)i needed too refill air because the back tire started feeling to wobbly and thats nearly a month with no pumping!!
-On two trails i did yesterday i had some serious thorns i had to crack through and i guess that's where i lost the most air within the 4 Weeks, I am surprised.
+Today 1008012 I updated some cosmetic on this DIY and the tires are still holding the air, now its getting spooky!
+Summa Summarum today (1508012) I needed too refill air because the back tire started feeling to wobbly and thats nearly a month with no pumping!!
+On two trails yesterday I had some serious thorns I had to crack through, most probably that's where the most air was lost within the 4 Weeks, I am surprised.